electron/electron/docs/api/web-contents.md

 processors are little-endian, on machines with big-endian processors the data is in 32bit ARGB format).

-The `damagedRect` is an object with `x, y, width, height` properties that describes which part of the page was repainted.
-If `onlyDamaged` is set to `true`, `frameBuffer` will only contain the repainted area. `onlyDamaged` defaults to `false`.
+The `dirtyRect` is an object with `x, y, width, height` properties that describes which part of the page was repainted.
+If `onlyDirty` is set to `true`, `frameBuffer` will only contain the repainted area. `onlyDirty` defaults to `false`.

 ### `webContents.endFrameSubscription()`